blocksds/sdk/docs/content/technical/filesystem.md

 The driver to use the internal NAND partitions is also included in libnds.
 `fatInitDefault()` tries to initialize access to NAND, but it isn't a reliable way to know if it has been initialized or not (it will return success even if NAND hasn't been initialized).

-Note that there are two partitions supported by libnds. `"nand:/"` is the main NAND partition, and `"nand2:/"` is the partition used to store photos by the system camera application.
+Also, it only initializes NAND in read-only mode (so that applications stored in NAND can use NitroFS).

-Important: It's a good idea to initialize NAND as read-only unless you really really need to write to it.
+It's a good idea to initialize NAND as read-only unless you really really need to write to it.
 Users will definitely dislike it if you use NAND to store data casually.
 The DSi has a SD slot, use that instead. `nandInit(true)` initializes it in read-only mode, `nandInit(false)` initializes it in read/write mode.

+Note that there are two partitions supported by libnds. `"nand:/"` is the main NAND partition, and `"nand2:/"` is the partition used to store photos by the system camera application.

 ```c
 #include <fat.h>